-Thermal and cold foggers are different type of devices that are used for the same purpose, to get rid and control insects.
-Besides this each type of fogger can be used for multiple other purposes such as fighting mold, getting rid of unpleasant odors and controlling different type of insects and pests.
-In this article we are going to look at advantages and disadvantage of both thermal and cold foggers.
+Thermal and cold foggers are a different type of devices that are used for the same purpose, to get rid and control insects.
+Besides this each type of fogger can be used for multiple other purposes such as fighting mold, getting rid of unpleasant odors and controlling the different type of insects and pests.
+In this article, we are going to look at advantages and disadvantage of both thermal and cold foggers.

 Thermal fogger advantages